-I’m stressing on calories because the answer to almighty question "how to lose weight" has all to do with Calories.
+I’m stressing on calories because the answer to the almighty question: "How to Lose Weight " has all to do with Calories.

-Your body would still burn calories if you sat still all day doing nothing because of basic biological activities such as breathing, digesting etc. The rate your body burns calories (energy) for these activities is called a Basal Metabolic Rate (BMR)
+Your body would still burn calories if you sat still all day doing nothing because of basic biological activities such as breathing, digesting, and so on.
+The rate your body burns calories (energy) for these activities is called a Basal Metabolic Rate (BMR)